 o When a spectral model component is deleted from the Custom Model Manager, the Sherpa model expression being used for fitting, shown in the Fitting Tool window, is not automatically updated; it needs to be edited manually by the user.

 o When fitting with a template model, the search method is automatically switched to a grid search over the templates included in the model.
-Interpolation between templates is not supported in the Sherpa 4.5 functionality which provides the fitting support for Iris v2.0.
+Interpolation between templates is not supported in the Sherpa 4.4 functionality which provides the fitting support for Iris v1.1.

-o The internal units for fitting in Iris are photons/sec/cm2/angstrom and Angstroms, and so the best-fit parameters values will always be in terms of photons/s/cm2/Angstrom and Angstroms, regardless of the user-defined unit settings.
+o Iris fits in photon-flux density (photons/sec/cm^2/angstrom) and the best-fit parameters values will always be in terms of Angstroms, regardless of the user-defined unit settings.

 o Model components which are deleted in the Fit -> Component window, are not removed automatically from the model expression.